NetInventors/sw.ext.neti_tool_kit/README.md

 > Because some of these Features were moved from the Net Inventors Foundation Plugin the features **UserData** and **UserLoggedIn** are enabled by default in the Plugin configuration.
 All other configurations could be enabled in the plugin settings.

-## Use:
+## Tools and usage:
-So far we added following helpers:
+So far we added following tools:

 ### article properties in article listing
 You can just access them like in the article details